tgra/Linked-Art-Collection-Data-Workflow/docs/howto/query_api.md

 The query_api.py file queries the PIA JSON API using the URL provided in a config .yaml file specified in the script argument --config

- An example config file can be viewed at [./digitalobject/settings.yaml](example settings.yaml)
+ An example config file can be viewed at [example settings.yaml](./digitalobject/settings.yaml)

 # Files
 - query_api.py